dereneaton/dereneaton.github.io/pyrad.md

 #### Flexibility

 _pyRAD_ can analyze RAD, ddRAD, GBS, paired-end ddRAD and paired-end GBS data sets.
 It also has funtionality for trimming/removing adapter sequences and merging overlapping paired end reads.
-A two-step clustering method makes clustering even very large data sets with hundreds of samples feasible and fast, and a “split clustering” method for paired-end ddRAD data dramatically speeds assembly of paired loci.
-As of v.3.0 clustering speeds are dramatically improved.
+A two-step clustering method can be used to quickly cluster very large data sets with many hundreds of samples, or to direct the order of clustering with knowledge of phylogeny (useful for highly divergent sequences).
+A “split clustering” method can be used for paired-end ddRAD data allow greater divergence in second reads.
+As of v.3.0 clustering speeds in pyrad are dramatically improved.

 #### Continued development
 Below you can find the current release in addition to older releases.
 There is a “general use” tutorial which explains how to install and setup input files, and also tutorials with example data sets for different data types and analyses.
 The software was initially described in the following publication ([preprint](http://biorxiv.org/content/early/2013/12/03/001081), [journal](http://bioinformatics.oxfordjournals.org/content/early/2014/03/20/bioinformatics.btu121 ))